8642rt/spotify-clone-in-php/README.md

 Database Name : spotify

-DB available inside this repo to import and Test
+DB available inside this report to import and Test